Proinsias De Rossa: Early life and political activity

-Political activities and career
+Political career

 He took the Official Sinn Féin side in the 1970 split.
-In 1977, he contested his first general election for the party, which that year was renamed Sinn Féin – The Workers' Party (in 1982 the name changed again to the Workers' Party).
+In 1977, he contested his first general election for the party, which that year was renamed Sinn Féin The Workers' Party (in 1982 the name changed again to the Workers' Party).

-He was successful on his third attempt, and was elected at the February 1982 general election as a Sinn Féin – The Workers' Party TD for the Dublin North-West constituency.
+He was successful on his third attempt, and was elected at the February 1982 general election as a Sinn Féin The Workers' Party TD for the Dublin North-West constituency.
 He retained his seat until the 2002 general election when he stood down in order to devote more time to his work in the European Parliament.

 In 1988, De Rossa succeeded Tomás Mac Giolla as president of the Workers' Party.
 The party had been growing steadily in the 1980s, and had its best-ever electoral performance in the general and European elections held in 1989.
 The party won 7 Dáil seats with 5% of the vote.
 De Rossa himself was elected to the European Parliament for the Dublin constituency, where he topped the poll and the party almost succeeded in replacing Fine Gael as the capital's second-largest party.
 He sat as a member of the Group for the European United Left.
 However, the campaign resulted in a serious build-up of financial debt by the Workers' Party, which threatened to greatly inhibit the party's ability to ensure it would hold on to its gains.

 Long-standing tensions within the Workers' Party, pitting reformers, including most of the party's TDs, against hard-liners centred on former general secretary Seán Garland, came to a head in 1992.
 Disagreements on policy issues were exacerbated by the desire of the reformers to ditch the democratic centralist nature of the party structures, and to remove any remaining questions about alleged party links with the Official IRA, a topic which had been the subject of persistent and embarrassing media coverage.
 De Rossa called a Special Ardfheis (party conference) to debate changes to the constitution.
 The motion failed to get the required two-thirds majority, and subsequently De Rossa led the majority of the parliamentary group and councillors out of a meeting of the party's Central Executive Committee the following Saturday at Wynn's Hotel, splitting the party.